NCIEVS/evsrestapi-client-SDK/doc/code-gen/BUILDME.md

 2. Execute `gradle <nameOfTask>` in your terminal
 3. The code will generate in a `build` folder.
 Navigate to the project in the `build` folder.
 4. From the `build` folder, copy the generated code files and any other files required to build the project to the corresponding examples folder.
-   1. e.g. For Java, the `src` folder and `gradle` files will need to be copied to the `java-examples` directory.
+    1. e.g. For Java, copy the files from the `src/main` folder and verify the `gradle` files match between what was generated vs what exists in `java-examples`.

 ## How to Build All Clients